-Exploring how Humane's device could help you make healthier, more thoughtful dietary choices, or guide you towards items you may enjoy based on your preferences.
+Exploring how AI-driven technologies could help you make healthier, more thoughtful dietary choices, or guide you towards items you may enjoy based on your preferences.

 I've been creating speculative concepts for Humane's recently unveiled AI-powered device for the past few months.
 Thus far, I've been writing about them in the order that I've posted them to Twitter, but I've decided to skip ahead to write about my most recently created one here because I find the ramifications of it to be extraordinarily exciting.
 Coincidentally, it also ties in with one of the use cases that was demoed during Imran Chaudhri's recent TED talk.

 In this concept, I've decided to explore how a user could benefit from having a device that knows their dietary restrictions and preferences inside and out, and how they could be guided towards making healthier, and better choices in a restaurant setting.

 I'm incredibly excited about this concept in particular, because I can see it having a major impact on my life and the lives of people close to me who are on restrictive diets.